DuongNguyen-git/school-projects/README.md

 ## IIS

-Simple information system of the hospital.
+Simple information system for hospital.
 Spaghetti code due to lack of time.

 ## IPP